Correlation Between MFS Municipal and Invesco Value

 Strong

-Over the last 90 days MFS Municipal Income has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in MFS Municipal Income are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 In spite of very healthy technical and fundamental indicators, MFS Municipal is not utilizing all of its potentials.
 The recent stock price disarray, may contribute to short-term losses for the investors.

 Invesco Value Municipal